Tracking your demand generation performance goes beyond simply reviewing a handful of metrics at random.

 Lead count is the total number of leads you generate from your website and other demand generation channels, such as social media.

 “These are the leads that are the most likely to become customers, and so it is essential to track the number of leads generated by each campaign,” Rephrasely’s Founder Matthew Ramirez notes.
-“This way you can see which campaigns are working and which are not and then adjust your campaigns accordingly, focusing on the ones that are generating the most leads.”
+“This way you can see which campaigns succeed and then adjust your campaigns accordingly, focusing on the ones that generate the most leads.”

 7. Click-through rate